MikiPelkonen/jobbot/README.md

 ## How cover letter generation works

 `apply.ts` calls `claude -p "<prompt>"` as a subprocess for each job.
+The prompt includes:

-The prompt includes your full profile from `profile.toml` and the job details.
+1. Your structured profile from `profile.toml`
+2. Any documents found in `resumes/` as supplementary context
+3. The job title, company, location and description

 No API key is required — it uses your active Claude Code session.
 Letters match the language of the job posting (Finnish or English).